ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 (Slashed with ESCI 52066) Principles of water flow in hydrologic cycle, soil and aquifer hydraulic properties, groundwater flow, surface water–groundwater interactions and geochemical evolution of groundwater.
 Application of principles for evaluation of water resources; emphasizing utilization, conservation and management of groundwater resources in a changing environment.

-Prerequisite: MATH 12002 or higher MATH course; and junior standing.
+Prerequisite: MATH 12002 or any higher level MATH course.

 Schedule Type: Lecture